23 ways to help your employees follow IT security policies

 11. Train, train, train

 Make use of the variety of training methods available to educate your employees about the new security measures.
 Some of the methods that work well are e-learning, workshops, Zoom calls, events and blog posts.
+You can also use a content creation platform like Visme to create interactive training materials.
 It’s best to facilitate these training initiatives regularly as opposed to once off in order to help employees retain the information.

 12. Train the trainer